 Capture What Actually Matters

 Beyond a raw transcript, AI can pull out the parts that matter — the prospect's stated needs, objections, commitments, and the agreed next steps.
-A good summary turns an hour-long call into a few lines you can act on, so nothing important gets lost between the conversation and your follow-up.
+A full transcript is rarely what you want; nobody re-reads an hour of dialogue.
+A good summary turns that hour-long call into a few lines you can act on, so nothing important gets lost between the conversation and your follow-up, and you do not have to reconstruct the call from memory days later when you finally get back to it.

 Never Lose the Follow-Up Detail

 Deals die in the gap between a great call and a forgotten detail.
-AI notes preserve exactly what you promised, what they asked for, and when you said you would follow up — so your next touch is specific and credible instead of vague.
-That accuracy is often the difference between a deal that moves and one that stalls after a good first call.
+You promised to send something, they asked a specific question, you agreed to follow up by a certain date — and a week later the specifics are fuzzy.
+AI notes preserve exactly what you promised, what they asked for, and when you said you would follow up, so your next touch is specific and credible instead of vague.
+That accuracy is often the difference between a deal that moves and one that stalls after a good first call, because following up on the exact thing they cared about signals you were listening and you deliver.

 Feed Notes Into the Record

 Notes are most useful when they live on the deal, not in a separate file.
-When a call summary attaches to the prospect's record, the whole history is in one place and the next step is obvious to anyone who picks it up.
+When a call summary attaches to the prospect's record, the whole history is in one place and the next step is obvious to anyone who picks it up — including future you.
 Notes that vanish into a folder you never reopen are barely better than no notes at all.
+The point of capturing the call is to act on it, and that only happens reliably when the capture lands where the rest of the deal lives, not in an isolated transcript archive.

-Recording calls is regulated, and the rules vary by location — some places require all parties to consent.
+Recording calls is regulated, and the rules vary by location — some places require all parties to consent before a call can be recorded.
 Before you record or transcribe a call, know the law where you and your prospect are, and disclose recording when required.
 This is a place to be careful and explicit; the efficiency is not worth a legal or trust problem.
+A simple, upfront "I use a tool to take notes so I can focus on our conversation — is that okay?" usually handles both the legal and the relationship side, and most people appreciate the transparency.

 JYNI keeps your calls and your pipeline together, so what happens on a call attaches to the prospect's record and your next step stays specific — the conversation and the deal don't drift into separate places.
 Start free with 100 credits.

-AI call notes let you listen instead of scribble, capture what matters, and keep your follow-up specific — just mind the consent rules.
-The record is useful; the better, more present conversation is the real prize.
+AI call notes let you listen instead of scribble, capture what matters, keep your follow-up specific, and stay sharp across a full day of calls — just mind the consent rules.
+The record is useful; the better, more present conversation it enables is the real prize, because that is what actually moves deals.
+Start by turning it on for your highest-stakes calls, where being fully present matters most, and expand from there once you trust the notes it produces.

 Frequently Asked Questions